Quick Facts about Incontinence

 Incontinence can be a natural part of the changes associated with a woman's reproductive life.
 However, incontinence caused by a hormone deficiency can interfere with a woman's quality of life.
 Some complications of incontinence include skin problems, urinary tract infection, and changes in various aspects of life.

-It is essential to learn more about the management, prevention and treatment of incontinence.
+It is essential to learn more about the management, prevention, and treatment of incontinence.
 This information can prove invaluable in coping with these challenging times.
 Continue reading below to learn more.

 Prevention and Management

 Lifestyle changes for prevention are extremely important, especially with regard to diet, exercise, and healthy habits.
-A woman may seek ways to complement these lifestyle approaches with the use of supplements that help enhance the endocrine system and, therefore, help prevent or relieve the symptoms of hormonal imbalance such as incontinence.
+A woman may seek ways to complement these lifestyle approaches with the use of supplements that help enhance the endocrine system and, therefore, help prevent or relieve the symptoms of hormonal imbalance, such as incontinence.

-For women who are already experiencing incontinence prevention may not be possible.
+For women who are already experiencing incontinence, prevention may not be possible.
 Fortunately, there are methods to manage these instances in order to avoid or reduce the intensity of the symptoms.
 Continue reading to learn about the different ways to manage incontinence.

 There are effective ways to instantly manage incontinence wherever a woman happens to be when recognizing the imperative urge to urinate.
-Making small adjustments to your everyday life and avoiding triggers can make a huge difference in women who are trying to manage incontinence.
+Making small adjustments to everyday life and avoiding triggers can make a huge difference in women who are trying to manage incontinence.

-There are certain tips that can help improve incontinence.
 There are general tips that women of all ages can use, such as learning to delay urination, keeping a bladder diary, or performing Kegel exercises.